alayoalex/learning-python/my-draft-projects/contact-book/idea.md

 #### Contact’s details
 * name
-* address
+* address (add1, add2, add3)
-* phone number
+* phone number (mobile1, mobile2, fijo, casa, trabajo)
-* email address
+* email address (email1, email2, email2)

 #### Funcionalities
 * save
 * update
 * delete
-* list
+* list (contacts using different parameters, such as alphabetical order or contact creation date)
 * sort
-* get
-* Allow users to list contacts using different parameters, such as alphabetical order or contact creation date.
-* Export to excel or csv.
+* get (retrieve data contact using differents parameters) export to excel or csv.
-* Backup the database to an online storage platform.
+* backup (backup the database to an online storage platform.
 To do this, you can upload the database files to the cloud at certain intervals.
-You can also add a command that allows users to backup the database themselves.
+You can also add a command that allows users to backup the database themselves)
-* you may need some form of identification, so the contact book can tell which database file belongs to which user.
-Implementing a user authentication feature is one way to go about it.
+* loging (you may need some form of identification, so the contact book can tell which database file belongs to which user.
+Implementing a user authentication feature is one way to go about it)

 #### Tasks